Concerns about a Respiratory Therapist

 What happens after a complaint is filed?

-The panel may appoint an investigator to gather relevant information.
-This may include obtaining medical records and other documents, interviewing witnesses, and speaking with co-workers and employers.
-When an investigation is finished, the investigator must prepare a report of the investigation and give a copy to the panel and a copy to the member who the complaint is about (respondent).
+The panel can assign an investigator to collect important information.
+This might involve reviewing medical records, gathering documents, talking to witnesses, and speaking with co-workers and employers.
+Once the investigation is complete, the investigator writes a report and shares it with both the panel and the respiratory therapist involved in the complaint.

 Who decides?